Optimal inference in a class of regression models: Introduction

 Our results and setup build on a large statistics literature on optimal estimation and inference in the nonparametric regression model.
 This literature has mostly been concerned with estimation (e.g., \citet{stone80}, \citet{IbKh85}, \citet{fan93}, \citet{donoho94}, \citet{cfm97}); the literature on inference has mostly been focused on bounding rates of convergence.
 The results most closely related to ours are those in \citet{low97}, \citet{CaLo04} and \citet{cai_adaptive_2013}, who derive lower bounds on the expected length of a two-sided CI over a convex class $\mathcal{G}$ subject to coverage over a convex class $\mathcal{F}$.
 These results imply that, when $\mathcal{F}$ is constrained only by bounds on a derivative, one cannot improve the rate at which a two-sided CI shrinks by ``directing power'' at smooth functions.
 We contribute to this literature by (1) deriving a sharp lower bound for one-sided CIs, and for two-sided CIs when $\mathcal{G}$ is a singleton, (2) showing that the negative results for ``directing power'' at smooth functions generalize to the case when $\mathcal{F}$ is centrosymmetric, and deriving the sharp bound on the scope for improvement, (3) deriving feasible CIs under unknown error distribution and showing their asymptotic validity and efficiency, including in non-regular settings; and (4) computing the bounds and CIs in an application to RD\@.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:simple-example} illustrates our results in an application to RD, and gives a detailed guide to implementing our CIs. \Cref{sec:general_results} derives the main results under a general setup. \Cref{sec:appl-regr-disc} considers an empirical application.
-Proofs, long derivations, and additional results are collected in appendices. \Cref{sec:comp-with-other} compares our CIs to other approaches, and includes a Monte Carlo study. \Cref{sec:ap:main-proofs} contains proofs for the main results in \Cref{sec:general_results}, and \Cref{sec:ap:details} additional details for constructing CIs studied in that section.
-Appendix~\ref{sec:addit-deta-rd} contains additional details for the RD application.
-Asymptotic results are collected in Supplemental Appendices~\ref{sec:sap:unknown_error},~\ref{sec:sap:asym_efficiency_bounds}, and~\ref{sec:sap:rd_asym}.
+The remainder of this paper is organized as follows. \Cref{sec:simple-example} illustrates our results in an application to RD, and gives a detailed guide to implementing our CIs. \Cref{sec:general_results} derives the main results under a general setup. \Cref{sec:appl-regr-disc} considers an empirical application.
+Proofs, long derivations, and additional results are collected in appendices. \Cref{sec:ap:main-proofs} contains proofs for the main results in \Cref{sec:general_results}. \Cref{covariate_section_append} discusses extensions to incorporate covariates in the RD application. \Cref{sec:comp-with-other} compares our CIs to other approaches, and includes a Monte Carlo study.
+Additional details for constructing CIs studied in \Cref{sec:general_results} are in \Cref{sec:ap:details}. \Cref{sec:addit-deta-rd} contains additional details for the RD application.
+Asymptotic results are collected in Supplemental \Cref{sec:sap:unknown_error,sec:sap:asym_efficiency_bounds,,sec:sap:rd_asym}.